J3nish/compilerc/README.md

 1.Download and install the gcc compiler given in folder and add the gcc compiler to the environment variables ensuring it is accessible in system wherever it is called and used.
 2.Download requirements.txt or libraries mentioned in it.
 3.In Pycharm after downloading libraries, select interpreter Python 3.13.
-4.Use the code and ensure teh above setup is completed.
+4.Use the code and ensure the above setup is completed.

 //run the below mentioned code of c for scanf input.